A Galena Look at ‘The Great War’

 More than 500 young men from Jo Daviess County served in the U.S. military during WWI, and nine young women served as nurses.
 Not all of them saw action on the front, but 35 of the men did not return and several died from war-related causes after coming home.

 Jo Daviess County’s first loss was Herman Fickbohm, a miner for the Frontier Mining Company, who left for training at Camp Grant, in Rockford, on September 22, 1917, sailed for France on May 8, 1918, and died less than three months later.
 Herman’s story, and those of many others, will be retold in the upcoming World War I exhibit.
 The United States, and therefore the local Galena citizenry, fought on the side of the Allies.
-The exhibit opened on Nov.
-3,and offers details about Galenians’ involvement in the conflict.
-Some of the exhibit’s featured artifacts will include:
+The exhibit offers details about Galenians’ involvement in the conflict.
+Some of the exhibit’s featured artifacts include:

 - uniforms, helmets, artillery shells and an array of photos from the front lines;